-- The following activities are elements of Healthy Families program quality assurance activities: - Observation of Assessment: Once per year per FSS.
-To be recorded in Supervisory File. - Observation of Home Visit: Once per year per FSS.
-To be recorded in Supervisory File. - Observation of Assessment Supervision: Once per year.
-To be recorded in Supervisory File. - Observation of FSS Supervision: Once per year.
-To be recorded in Supervisory File. - Program-wide Participant Satisfaction Surveys: Once per year.
+- The following activities are elements of Healthy Families program quality assurance activities: - Observation of Assessment: Once per year per CM, if possible. - o Observation of Home Visit: Once per year per CM. - Assessment Supervision: via conversation with direct supervisor - o CM Supervision: via conversation with direct supervisor - Program-wide Participant Satisfaction Surveys: Once per year.
 To be consolidated and reported to staff and included in the appropriate quarterly report. - Performance Appraisal: Once per year for all staff.
 To be copied for each staff, in their program file, and in FCC's Human Resources file. - Exit interviews with staff, and informally with participants.
-To be recorded in FCC's Human Resources file and participant's file, respectively. - Staff Satisfaction Survey: Once per year (FCC Survey) This is shared with FCC Leadership, advisory committee, and also discussed during a weekly staff meeting. - File Review (using HFA's Participant Family File Checklist) such that all files are reviewed at least yearly.
-This activity is conducted quarterly, reviewing one quarter of each FSS's caseload's files.
-All files to be reviewed are brought to staffing on the designated day and passed to any other FSS to review contents for completeness.
-Those files found incomplete are reviewed during the next week's supervisory session to bring them into compliance with our standards. - Monthly "run" of SPHERE reports- indicating status of immunizations, identification of medical homes, screen administration (on time, late, missing), follow up on plans regarding children with possible developmental delay (to ensure action has been accomplished within 2 months), and follow up on safety issues identified through our home safety screens. - Newer FSS's and supervisors will have more frequent quality assurance activities.
+To be recorded in FCC's Human Resources file and participant's file, respectively. - Staff Satisfaction Survey: Once per year (FCC Survey) This is shared with FCC Leadership, advisory committee, and also discussed during a weekly staff meeting. - o File Review (using HFA's Participant Family File Checklist) such that all files are reviewed at least yearly.
+This activity is conducted quarterly, reviewing one quarter of each CM's caseload's files.
+All files to be reviewed are brought to staffing on the designated day and passed to any other CM to review contents for completeness.
+Those files found incomplete are corrected immediately or reviewed during the next week's supervisory session to bring them into compliance with our standards. - Monthly "run" of DAISEY reports- indicating status of immunizations, identification of medical homes, screen administration (on time, late, missing), follow up on plans regarding children with possible developmental delay (to ensure action has been accomplished within 2 months), and follow up on safety issues identified through our home safety screens. - Newer CM's and supervisors will have more frequent quality assurance activities.